Duncan Kerr

-Duncan James Colquhoun Kerr, SC (born 26 February 1952) is a barrister.
-He is a former justice of the Federal Court of Australia.
+Duncan James Colquhoun Kerr (born 26 February 1952) is a barrister.
+He is a former judge of the Federal Court of Australia.
 He also served as President of the Administrative Appeals Tribunal from 2012 to 2017.

 Kerr was previously a politician, as the Labor member for Denison in the Australian House of Representatives, serving between 1987 and 2010.
 He was Minister for Justice between 1993 and 1996, and in 1993 briefly also Attorney-General of Australia.

 Early life and education

 Born in Hobart, Tasmania, Kerr was educated at the University of Tasmania, where at one stage he was President of the Tasmania University Union.
 He graduated with a Bachelor of Laws degree, and later with a Bachelor of Arts in Social Work.

 Career

 Politics

 Kerr was the Labor candidate in the Division of Braddon in the 1977 Australian federal election, losing to future Premier of Tasmania Ray Groom.
-In the Australian federal election in 1987, Kerr defeated the sitting Liberal member, Michael Hodgman QC, for the Hobart-based seat of Denison to become the first Labor member elected from Tasmania since the defeat of the Whitlam Government in 1975.
+In the Australian federal election in 1987, Kerr defeated the sitting Liberal member, Michael Hodgman QC, for the Hobart-based seat of Denison to become the first Labor member elected from Tasmania since the dismissal of the Whitlam Government in 1975.

 Kerr served in the Australian House of Representatives as Member for Denison from 11 July 1987 to 19 July 2010.
 Prior to entering politics, Kerr acted as Crown Counsel in the Tasmanian Solicitor-General's Department, as lecturer in constitutional law and Dean of the Faculty of Law at the University of Papua New Guinea, and as Principal Solicitor for the Aboriginal Legal Service of New South Wales.

 Kerr served as Minister for Justice from 1993 to 1996, and briefly also as Attorney-General in 1993.
 Prime Minister Paul Keating's original choice for Attorney-General in 1993 had been Michael Lavarch, but Lavarch's re-election was delayed by the death of an opposing candidate for the seat of Dickson; Kerr held the portfolio in the interim until Lavarch won the resulting supplementary election.
 Kerr served as Attorney-General for 26 days.

 Kerr was a member of the Opposition Shadow Ministry from 1996 to 2001.
 He was appointed Parliamentary Secretary for Pacific Island Affairs in the Rudd Ministry in 2007.

 Prior to his appointment to the First Rudd Ministry, Kerr was Co-Convenor of the Australian Parliamentary Group for Drug Law Reform, a cross-party group that advocates harm minimisation as being more effective, more cost-efficient and less harmful than zero-tolerance when it comes to dealing with drug use.

 On 14 December 2009, Kerr resigned his appointment as Parliamentary Secretary for Pacific Island Affairs and indicated he intended to return to legal practice.
 Kerr retired from politics at the 2010 election.
-Upon Kerr's retirement, the previously-safe Labor seat of Denison was won by Andrew Wilkie, an independent.
+Upon Kerr's retirement, the previously safe Labor seat of Denison was won by Andrew Wilkie, an independent.